Sound8th-A

 • Static waves

-Sound waves require a medium to travel, which is why they are classified as mechanical waves.
-They cannot travel through a vacuum.
+Sound waves are mechanical waves that require a material medium to propagate, unlike electromagnetic waves which can travel through a vacuum.

 • Cochlea